config_rec

 reconstructions = 5

-optional, the library used when running reconstruction.
-When the auto option is selected the program will use the best performing library that is available, in the following order: cupy, numpy.
-The cp option will utilize cupy, and np will utilize numpy, and af will leave selection to arrayfire.
+Optional, the library used when running reconstruction.
+When the auto option is selected the program will use the best performing library that is available, in the following order: cupy, torch, numpy.
+The cp option will utilize cupy, torch will utilize torch, and np will utilize numpy.
 Default is auto.

 processing = "auto"